kukosk/pyapns_client/README.rst

 Features
 ========

-- Uses the new Apple APNs HTTP/2 protocol
+- Uses the new Apple APNs HTTP/2 protocol with persistent connections
+- Uses token-based authentication
+- Uses the httpx HTTP client library
 - Supports the new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
-- Supports persistent connections to APNS
+- Makes the integration and error handling really simple with auto-retry on APNs errors

 Cautions